tomjoht/tomjoht.github.io/_posts/2018/6/2018-06-19-how-tech-writing-is-just-like-the-world-cup.md

 Same with tech comm.
 Sometimes it's helpful to go inside a conference room and just blow a vuvuzela.
 I mean, it's a really productive way to deal with stress from a product manager who sanitizes your docs or from an engineer who ignores your emails asking for a doc review.
 Just blow the vuvuzela with all your lung's might, and the world becomes a happier place.

-Okay, I don't currently have a vuvuzela (though I did have during a previous World Cup season just for fun and found the instrument fascinatingly loud).
+Okay, I don't currently have a vuvuzela (though I did have one during a previous World Cup season just for fun and found the instrument fascinatingly loud).
 But I do often take off at around 3pm for a good 20 minutes to go down to our campus gym and shoot hoops.
 It lets me blow off some steam a bit, or just gives me a change of pace that refreshes me.

 ## 10. It feels good to be part of something larger than yourself.